Skip to content

 The Center for American Progress found that companies can spend anywhere between 16% to 213% of an employee's salary to cover the costs of finding a replacement.

-On an even higher level, Gallup found that Employee Disengagement, on the whole, costs somewhere between $450 and $550 billion each year.
+On an even higher level, Gallup found that employee disengagement, on the whole, costs somewhere between $450 and $550 billion each year.

 Employers may be compelled to treat employees like short-term assets when they are cognizant of today's grim job-hopping statistics.
 Ignoring workers' deeper human needs as a result.
 In short, companies think—"why bother," they will most likely leave soon.
 But these statistics don't paint the whole picture.